redzic/DiViEn/README.md

 ## Usage

-To run the local chunked encoder:
+To run the local chunked encoder (standalone mode):

 ```
-./DiViEn standalone -i <path/to/input.mp4>
+./DiViEn -i <path/to/input.mp4>
 ```

 The output will be in `standalone_output.mp4`.